-Children will continue to receive social work support from the relevant Care Planning Team for 3 months following the granting of a Special Guardianship Order if they were looked after prior to the order being granted.
-After 3 months, these families will be transferred to the Adoption and Post Permanency Team.
+Children will continue to receive social work support from the relevant Care Planning Team for 3 months following the granting of a Special Guardianship Order if they were 'looked after' prior to the order being granted.
+After 3 months, these families will be transferred to Brent's Regional Adoption Agency, Adopt London West, for support.

-The transfer process is completed by the child social worker in the Care Planning Team completing a Transfer Summary, and transfers are managed Team Manager to Team Manager.
+The transfer process is completed by the child's Social Worker in the Care Planning Team by completing a referral form and sending to Adopt London West.